-Losing track of your remote workers’ progress is certainly easy to do.
+Losing track of remote workers’ progress is certainly easy to do.
 They are often out of sight and out of mind, and this lack of attention may cause productivity concerns for them and the company.

-Your remote workers need to be recognized as part of the company as a whole, and know that they are a needed asset.
+Remote workers need to be recognized as part of the company as a whole, and know that they are a needed asset.
 Make an effort to encourage them when the moment arises.
 This could be as simple as a comment on an achievement, or reaching out via the company chat system to ask how things are going.

 Here are a few ways you can make performance management a priority:

 - Weekly Feedback.
-Feedback is essential for any productive worker, and it is even more important for your remote workforce.
+Feedback is essential for any productive worker, and it is even more important for a remote workforce.
 Providing weekly feedback can be the perfect moment to motivate, offer up insight, be more transparent about company goals, and a time to brainstorm new ideas on the digital whiteboard.
 Fridays are often the best time for weekly feedback.

 - Quarterly Reviews.
 Performance reviews are commonplace in-office, but don’t ignore them when it comes to remote management.
 One of the best ways to motivate and encourage powerful productivity is through quarterly performance reviews.
-It is a chance to discuss what is working well, what needs improvement, and explore new opportunities for your workers and your company.
+It is a chance to discuss what is working well, what needs improvement, and explore new opportunities for workers and your company.

 - Teleconferences.
 Do you have weekly or monthly in-office meetings?
 You most likely do, and the same business ritual should be applied to your remote management strategy.
 Having the remote workers together in a teleconference call is easier than ever with Skype or WebEx.
 It is a great moment to flesh out new ideas on the virtual whiteboard, and also discuss current projects.
-Pick a day of the week and bring your remote workers together.
+Pick a day of the week and bring remote workers together.